-ONE Future plans to reach their one percent goal by identifying sectoral performance targets for each of the four major industry sectors (Exploration & Production; Gathering & Processing; Transmission & Storage, and Distribution & Retail.
+ONE Future has identified sectoral performance targets for each of the four major industry sectors (Exploration & Production; Gathering & Processing; Transmission & Storage, and Distribution & Retail.
 Considering not all companies are created equal nor sectors created equal, these sectoral targets serve both to benchmark company progress toward their goals, as well as facilitate comparisons amongst diverse companies as each strives for optimal performance.

 Quick primer on methane